How much sperm should you order? See Cryos’ recommendations

 - 2 x ICI straw with MOT20 (or higher)

-If you want to learn more about the difference about IUI and ICI donor sperm visit our blogpost about blog post about IUI and ICI.
+If you want to learn more about the difference between IUI and ICI donor sperm visit our blog post about IUI and ICI.

 You might also be interested in our blog post about what does sperm from a sperm donor cost?